PLAN YOUR VISIT:

 Area Attractions

-The park is conveniently located near many local attractions including: the cities of Northport and Tuscaloosa, The University of Alabama campus, Paul “Bear" Bryant Museum and The Alabama Museum of Natural History.
-Each October the Kentuck Art Festival in Northport attracts many artists and craftsmen from across the Southeast.
+The park is conveniently located near many local attractions, including the cities of Northport and Tuscaloosa, the University of Alabama campus, the Paul “Bear" Bryant Museum, and the Alabama Museum of Natural History.
+Each October, the Kentucky Art Festival in Northport attracts many artists and craftsmen from across the Southeast.
 All this and more make Lake Lurleen State Park the perfect place to stay while enjoying the Tuscaloosa area.

 Use the ADCNR Interactive Map to learn more about the Alabama State Parks.